alabamagan/mri_radiomics_toolkit/README.md

 # DataFrame convention

 In this packages, the features data frame are generally configured with rows being each unique feature and columns being the data points (patients).
 The index typically has three levels `{1: 'Pre-processing', 2: 'FeatureGroup', 3: 'Feature_Name')`.
-The index is generally `pd.MultiIndex`, but sometimes, its converted to single level index `pd.Index` by maping `'_'.join`.
+The index is generally `pd.MultiIndex`, but sometimes, its converted to single level index `pd.Index` by maping `'_'.join` because some of the scipy/sklearn operations dislike MultiIndex.

 ## Convention for most internal operations

+For most part of the package, the `pd.DataFrame` input should have features as rows and subjects as columns.

+### Examples

 ```
 +----------------+---------------+----------------------------------+-----------+-----------+-----------+